6 Insider Tips for Getting the Most from Social Security

 Not everyone knows this and the rules are tricky, but Mary Beth says that, “anyone can change their mind and withdraw their application for benefits within 12 months of first claiming.
 Although they must repay any benefits they have received, as well as any benefits collected on their earning record by a spouse or minor dependent child, it would allow them to collect a bigger benefit in the future.

-The GAO did a study showing that Social Security representatives do not fully understand all the rules and all too often give incorrect guidance to people who have questions about their benefits.
+The Government Accountably Office (GAO) did a study showing that Social Security representatives do not fully understand all the rules and all too often give incorrect guidance to people who have questions about their benefits.

 Mary Beth says, “With more than 2,700 rules that govern Social Security benefits, it’s not surprising that some Social Security Administration reps don’t always get it right.
 The best solution is to know your rights before you apply for benefits, including the possibility that you may be able to switch between collecting spousal benefits first and retirement benefits later or to be able to choose when you claim survivor benefits vs your own retirement benefit.”